Previous tutorial: 2. Making requests with the Datasets API

 MOLIN MASKIN & TRANSPORT MARIUS TOBIASSEN,913966082,NO,cc9b075e-ce7f-4255-b894-97ed6e9257b4 ...

-doesn't have a NACE code.
+Turns out AMUND BROMSTAD doesn't have a NACE code.
 You can see that by the empty data

 entries.
-Also we can barely see that SYKKYLVEN GATEBILKLUBB
+Also we can barely see that SYKKYLVEN GATEBILKLUBB has the NACE code 94.991.

-Let's just keep only nace_code_primary.nace_code
+Let's just keep only nace_code_primary.nace_code and nace_code_primary.short_name, and

-also ignore company.org_nr_schema
+also ignore company.org_nr_schema:

 company_composites = requests.get(